Matheus Cavichioli

-Matheus Fernando Cavichioli (born 27 July 1986 in Caçador, Santa Catarina) is a Brazilian footballer who plays as goalkeeper for América Mineiro.
+Matheus Fernando Cavichioli (born 27 July 1986 in Caçador, Santa Catarina) is a Brazilian footballer who plays as goalkeeper for Ferroviário.

 Career

 Club career

 Matheus Cavichioli started his career on Grêmio as youth player.
 In 2007, he agreed a loan deal with Figueirense, but was released after played just once on the Campeonato Catarinense, a 2-1 loss against Atlético Ibirama.
 He was loaned again, this time to Pão de Açúcar, who plays in the lower divisions of Campeonato Paulista.
 In January 2008, he returned to Grêmio as the third choice goalkeeper.
 In 2009, Matheus was loaned to Série C side Caxias.